sysuin/pycolordetector/README.md

 The source code is currently hosted on GitHub at: https://github.com/sunnysinghnitb/pycolordetector

-To install example Python project, simply use pip:
+To install pycolordetector, simply use pip:
 ```sh
 pip install pycolordetector
 ```